wendytyin/Defiler/README.txt

  * In case of lab is limited in some functionality, you should provide the
  * details to maximize your partial credit.
  * */

+/*** RULES ***/
+CONSTANTS
+	INODE_SIZE must be a whole number multiple of size of integer in bytes (4 bytes)

+DFS
+	SPECIAL CASE: if an inode has size==1 but its block map is all 0s, it is a newly created DFile that is empty.
+	This is important for different programs using the same VDF during initialization Inodes must be zeroed when destroyed.

 /************************
  * Feedback on the lab